DigitalRiver/digital-river-php/docs/Api/FulfillmentCancellationsApi.md

 [[Back to README]](../../README.md)

-## retrieveGFCancellations
+## retrieveFulfillmentCancellations

-> \DigitalRiver\ApiSdk\Model\GlobalFulfillmentCancellationResponse retrieveGFCancellations($id)
+> \DigitalRiver\ApiSdk\Model\GlobalFulfillmentCancellationResponse retrieveFulfillmentCancellations($id)

-Gets a cancellation by ID
+Gets a fulfillment cancellation by its unique identifier.

-Retrieves the details of a cancellation.
+Retrieves the details of a fulfillment cancellation.
 Supply the unique identifier of the cancellation.

 ### Example